bbe2/portfolio/README.md

 Thank you for your time learning about my substance. ~brianh

 I'm a writer, instructional designer, technical curriculum developer, and university instructor delivering compelling learning experiences and creative content.
-Deep operations reengineering work and creation of effective programming courses informs design choices to help effectively bridge constructs to learners.
+Deep operations reengineering and programming skills inform design choices that effectively bridge constructs to learners.

 **Key offerings**
 • Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.